HardenedBSD/gitlab-wiki/Home.md

 `kldfind(2)`, and other KLD-related system calls will result in permission denied if used by a non-root or jailed user.

+When the `hardening.pax.kmod_load_disable` sysctl tunable is set to a value greater than 0, loading kernel modules is prohibited.
+A reboot is required to set `hardening.pax.kmod_load_disable` back to 0.

 `kenv(1)` has been hardened to only allow access from privileged, non-jailed processes.